oVirt/ovirt-site/source/feature/aaa.html.md

 5. The query is closed by the extension once there are no more results.

 Please notice this is not a recursive search - for principals (users) only the principal records are returned, without the groups that the principal is a member of.
+Used API commands:

+1. Authz.InvokeCommands.QUERY_OPEN - opens a query, returns an opaque object
+2. Authz.InvokeCommands.QUERY_EXECUTE - executes the query.
+This command should be called until there are no more results, and use the opaque object returned by QUERY_OPEN
+3. Authz.InvokeCommands.QUERY_CLOSE - closes the query

+*   Sync

-\*Sync Sync (AKA DbUserCacheManager) is configured to run once in an hour (configurable by changing the config option of 'UserRefreshRate')
+Sync (AKA DbUserCacheManager) is configured to run once in an hour (configurable by changing the config option of 'UserRefreshRate')
 # All users fetched from the database and are classified according to their authorization plugin.

 1. For each authorization plugin, a search query structure that is based on the IDs of the relevant users is being constructed and invoked using the authorization extension, similar to the search flow.
 The search query is recursive - for each principal (user) the groups it is a member of are also being collected.
 2. For each returned principal it is checked if its data matches the data of the corresponding user obtained from the database - if there is a change, the user is added to a list of users to be updated at the database
 3.  the database is updated with all the users that got changed.

+Used API commands: Same as in search

+*   Session management

-\*Session management Currently, when data is being retrieved from the session data container, a flag indicates whether the session should be refreshed or not.
+Currently, when data is being retrieved from the session data container, a flag indicates whether the session should be refreshed or not.
 The UI/Rest-API can enabled/disabled the refresh flag in the query parameter they are sending when issuing a query to the engine.
 The introduced changes to the session management mechanism are: